Rudolph-B/Vulkan-Tetris/README.md

 This is a very rudimentary Tetris clone written in C++ using the Vulkan API.
 It is missing some features, such as a game-over screen, score, control and music.

-I wrote this over a period of 2 days (26-28 May 2023) as a means to show I have a decent understanding of graphics pipelines.
+I wrote this over a weekend as a means to show I have a decent understanding of graphics pipelines.
 Although it is rushed I am proud of the code I have written and I hope you enjoy it.

 ## Controls